ltrgoddard/ltrgoddard.github.com/cv.markdown

 ## Skills and professional development

 2016
+:   **This&THAT Camp** (University of Sussex)
+    Skills-sharing event at the Sussex Humanities Lab.
+Led a session on network analysis and visualisation using R and Shiny.

 :   **BAMS Postgraduate Training Day** (University of Oxford)
     The British Association for Modernist Studies' triennial training day, focussing on textual criticism, archival research and public engagement.